Questions to Ask Your Laser Eye Surgeon – Part 1

 Ask your surgeon about the technology she/he will be using and then read up on it yourself.
 You will feel much more comfortable with your procedure armed with this knowledge.

-Dr Genge favours the use of the femtosecond laser-assisted LASIK for eye correction surgery.
-Unlike PRK and ASLA, that cause 2 days of pain, an increased risk of infection and 6-8 weeks for visual recovery, there is only 5 hours of discomfort and excellent next day vision.
-This bladeless method of eye correction presents a reduced risk of compromised corneal thickness and eliminates the surgical risk of a buttonhole flap if performed with a blade.
+Dr Genge favours the use of the Contoura Vision LASIK for eye correction surgery.
+This is the ALCON Refractive Suite – femtosecond laser-assisted LASIK using the Contoura Vision program.
+Unlike PRK and ASLA that cause 2 days of pain, increased risk of infection and 6-8 weeks for visual recovery, LASIK has a few hours of discomfort (which the patient typically sleeps through at home following the surgery) and excellent next day vision.

 4. How long will the benefits of laser eye surgery last?